sifulan-access-federation/ifirexman-training/guides/idp.md

 - [Google Directory Integration](google.md) if the IdP will be using **Google Directory** as the backend authenticator.

+- LDAP/Active Directory (AD) as the backend authenticator is now supported.
+Please refer to the [Manual Installation](#manual-installation) for the steps.

 ## Shibboleth IdP Installation and Configuration

 This deployment is meant for each organisation that would like to use your Shibboleth IdPaaS service.
 It is highly recommended to create a dedicated working folder and Kubernetes namespace for each deployment to avoid confusion and also for ease of management.